What the hell is with Spider-Man? Aside from the fuh-LAMING costume, which I won’t even get into, what kind of powers are those to fucking have?

 Now, granted, this gives Spider-Man the advantage of being prepared for something.
 No enemy can really get the jump on him, because ten or twelve seconds beforehand, he knows, shit, something’s going to go down.
 In the comics and in the cartoon, immediately after he would see what it was that was going down, like a fire or the green goblin flying by.
 But, this doesn’t really prepare him for anything.
 Just because you know something is going to happen to you, it doesn’t really help when eighty pumpkin bombs are suddenly falling from the sky and decimating the roof you’re on.

 Also, I’ve seen Peter Parker get the spider-sense for extended periods of time.
 He’ll be at a fancy party, or a press conference, or a gala event, some other photo opportunity for Jameson’s rag, and for like a solid twenty minutes his spider-sense is buzzing saying, listen! like that Goddamn fairy thing in Zelda 64.
 Then he gets all paranoid and starts looking all over the place for something that could be wrong.
 What, is the scaffolding going to fall down?
-Is Mary-Jane going to get gang-raped by monkeys?
+Is Mary-Jane going to get bitten by rabid monkeys?
 Is the Shocker or some other 80’s reject villain going to jump into the building via the nearest window, with his goons in tow, and raise some hell?
 Granted, it gives ole Pete time to do a wardrobe change, but this never seemed like a problem for him anyways.
 All it would do for me is equal a great big headache and possible a trip to the insane asylum for worn-out superheroes.

 Okay, I know what you’re thinking.
 In the movie, Pete was able to duck Flash Thompson’s fist, and catch Mary-Jane when she fell down with a tray of food, then catch all of the things on her tray.
 Alright, I’ll give you that.
 But that is a distinctly different power.
 Those are spider-reflexes.
 When you see somebody fall out of the corner of your eye, or you see a fist coming at you, or even the Green Goblin’s glider, shit, yeah, move out of the fucking way.
 I mean, you’re fast.
 Jump, idiot.
 But that’s not the same thing as just having flashy squiggle things rotate around your head and you suddenly know, damn, it’s time to duck.